 B. What is the single most difficult aspect of this procedure and what do you do to ensure success?
 Please list 1 or 2 individual steps from the script above.

+4.3.
+User has to be patient coming onto the larva with the probe, especially for the lower pressure ones that can be a little wobbly.

 Results